Board and Staff

 Gary Pieters (Vice-Chair)

 Gary Pieters is an educator who lives in Toronto.
 He has over 25 years of professional experience in the education sector as a principal, vice-principal and teacher.
 He has served as a member of the Ontario Ministry of Education, Minister’s Advisory Council on Special Education (MACSE); and is currently Vice-Chair of the Toronto Islands Residential Community Trust Corporation.
+Gary is a commissioner for the Ontario Human Rights Commission and a board member for the Human Rights Legal Support Centre.
 His extensive knowledge base and experience are leveraged through community building, youth engagement, equity, inclusion and diversity.

 Karen Rothfels is a project manager and scientific associate at the Ontario Institute for Cancer Research, with an academic background in biochemistry.
 Karen grew up on the Island and was very happy to move back with her family in 2014, giving her kids the opportunity for a special Island childhood as well.
 Her recent community involvement includes serving as an executive member of the Toronto Island Community Association.
 Karen believes that the Trust strengthens and enhances the Island for residents and members of the public alike by promoting stewardship, advocacy and good governance.